sumedhars/csc5601-term-project/README.md

 ### Project Approach:
 - Data Prep: Input a dataset with $n$ samples and $d$ features.
 Normalize + handle missing values/remove duplicates
 - Implement Isolation Forest from scratch - building and interpreting isolation trees.
+    - Add complexity analysis and optimization decisions in the implementation
 - Compare with `sklearn.ensemble.IsolationForest`, discuss how random partitioning impacts runtime and prediction speed.
 - Evaluate with performance metrics like the F1-score and AUC-ROC.

-#### Steps taken to build Isolation Forest algorithm from scratch, based on original paper
+### Steps taken to build Isolation Forest algorithm from scratch, based on original paper

 **Step 1: Build a single isolation tree**: